awslabs/aws-sdk-kotlin/docs/design/flexible-checksums.md

 ## Computing and Injecting Checksums

 After validating the algorithm name, we can compute and inject the checksum.
 This should be done in the [mutate stage](https://github.com/awslabs/smithy-kotlin/blob/cfa0fd3a30b4c50b75485786f043d4e2ad803f55/runtime/protocol/http/common/src/aws/smithy/kotlin/runtime/http/operation/SdkOperationExecution.kt#L46-L51).

+At this point, we can check if the request is a streaming request, and set the checksum in the trailer if so.

+## Validating Response Checksums

+Services can require validation of responses by setting a non-null `requestValidationModeMember` property.
+The response checksums will always be stored in the header.
+See [Validation Process](#validation-process) for the full details.

+We can create this middleware at the [receive stage](https://github.com/awslabs/smithy-kotlin/blob/cfa0fd3a30b4c50b75485786f043d4e2ad803f55/runtime/protocol/http/common/src/aws/smithy/kotlin/runtime/http/operation/SdkOperationExecution.kt#L59-L62) because this is the first opportunity to access the response data before deserialization.

 # Appendix